Key Takeaways

 A Google search for “senior property tax exemptions [state]" should turn up yours.

-How to claim your senior property tax relief
+How to file your senior property tax exemption

 It’s important to file for your senior tax exemption by the deadline imposed by your state.
 Each state has different deadlines.